CRN lab

 Congrats to Salma Ramon Carrasco graduated for obtaining her Msc degree (the MSc of the CRN lab!).
 A big thank you to Salma for her thesis "Rational design of a programmable hydrogel: from molecular to mechanical properties" which will spark a new research direction for our lab.
 We enjoyed working with Dr. J. Paez, co-supervisor, on this work.

 September 12, 2023.
-ACADEMIC CULTURE.
+OUTREACH.
 Albert Wong in a public debate with prof. Tanja Bodnarouk on implementation of Recognition and Rewards at the UT.
 Thanks to Tanja for a great debat, Jeroen Jansen (chair R&R) for organising this event and Anna Heijker (Nderlands Debat Instituut) for leading the discussion.
 The aftermovie can be found here

 September 6, 2023